ethersphere/swarm-guide/contents/runninganode.rst

 * domain name resolution using the Ethereum Name Service (ENS) contract.
 * incentivisation (for example: SWAP)

 If you do not care about domain resolution and run your swarm without SWAP (the default), then connecting to the blockchain is unnecessary.
-Hence ``bzzd`` does not require the ``--ethapi`` flag.
+Hence ``swarm`` does not require the ``--ethapi`` flag.

-Connecting bzzd only (no blockchain)
+Connecting swarm only (no blockchain)
 -------------------------------------

 Set up you environment as seen above, ie., make sure you have a data directory.

 ..  note::  Even though you do not need the ethereum blockchain, you will need geth to generate a swarm account ($BZZKEY), since this account determines the base address that your swarm node is going to use.

 .. code-block:: none

-  ./bzzd --bzzaccount $BZZKEY \
+  swarm --bzzaccount $BZZKEY \
          --datadir $DATADIR \
          --verbosity 6 \
-         2>> $DATADIR/bzzd.log < <(echo -n "MYPASSWORD") &
+         2>> $DATADIR/swarm.log < <(echo -n "MYPASSWORD") &

-The ``bzzd`` daemon will seek out and connect to other swarm nodes.
+The ``swarm`` daemon will seek out and connect to other swarm nodes.
 It manages its own peer connections independent of ``geth``.

-Using bzzd together with the Ropsten testnet blockchain
+Using swarm together with the Ropsten testnet blockchain
 --------------------------------------------------------

 Run a geth node connected to the Ropsten testnet
 .. code-block:: none

-  nohup ./geth --datadir $DATADIR \
+  nohup geth --datadir $DATADIR \
          --unlock 0 \
          --password <(echo -n "MYPASSWORD") \
          --testnet \
           2>> $DATADIR/geth.log &

-Then launch the bzzd; connecting it to the geth node (--ethapi).
+Then launch the swarm; connecting it to the geth node (--ethapi).

 .. code-block:: none

-  ./bzzd --bzzaccount $BZZKEY \
+  swarm --bzzaccount $BZZKEY \
          --datadir $DATADIR \
          --ethapi $DATADIR/geth.ipc \
-         2>> $DATADIR/bzzd.log < <(echo -n "MYPASSWORD") &
+         2>> $DATADIR/swarm.log < <(echo -n "MYPASSWORD") &

 Testing SWAP